reach-sh/reach-developer-portal/en/books/essentials/tutorials/wisdom-for-sale/index.md

     Paste contract info:
     23
     Your balance is 1000 ALGO.
-    Do you want to purchase wisdom for 5 ALGO (y/n)? n
+    Do you want to purchase wisdom for 5 ALGO? n
     Your balance is 999.998 ALGO.
     ```